Ethanwang-123/machine-learning-coursework-showcase/README.md

 # Machine Learning Coursework Showcase
+Coursework project shared for portfolio purposes.
+Please do not copy or reuse this work for assessed coursework.

 This repository contains selected machine learning implementations completed as part of a university-level ML course.